QUOTES-He got anyone to talk: reactions to the death of TV personality Larry King | Entertainment

 Reactions to the death of U.S. TV and radio personality Larry King: NEW YORK GOVERNOR ANDREW CUOMO:

+"I enjoyed my 20+ interviews with Larry King over the years.
+He had a great sense of humour and a genuine interest in people.
+He gave a direct line to the American people and worked hard to get the truth for them, with questions that were direct but fair.
+Farewell, my friend."
+NBC NATIONAL POLITICAL CORRESPONDENT STEVE KORNACKI:

 "Larry King was a radio and TV legend with an insatiable curiosity about people and a real sense of humour.
 He could get anyone talking, from Hollywood stars to the guy on the corner.
 In the 1990s, Larry King Live even became the most important show in American politics.
 RIP."
-ACTOR KIRSTIE ALLEY
+TV HOST AND PRODUCER RYAN SEACREST:

+"I lost a dear friend and mentor.
+Truly an American treasure.
+Rest in peace, Larry King."
+DEMOCRATIC U.S. SENATOR FROM VIRGINIA MARK WARNER:

+"He left his mark on so many lives and was a brilliant broadcaster and a friend to so many.
+My thoughts and prayers go out to his family and friends.
+He will be missed."
+ACTOR KIRSTIE ALLEY:

 "Larry King was a hero of mine until we fell out after I replaced him at CNN & he said my show was 'like watching your mother-in-law go over a cliff in your new Bentley.'
 (He married 8 times so a mother-in-law expert) But he was a brilliant broadcaster & masterful TV interviewer."